USM4/ft_transcendence/README.md

 * This key will be stored on the server and shared with the user (usually via a QR code).
 Once stored, both the server and the user's authenticator app will   generate matching codes based on this key.

+**For storing dynamically**

+1. static directory:

+* Stores files that are part of your app itself, like JavaScript, CSS, and images used for design  (logos, icons, etc.).
+* These files don’t change per user and are typically version-controlled because they are a core part of your app.
+* Configured with STATIC_URL and STATICFILES_DIRS.

+2. media directory:

+* Stores user-generated or dynamic content, like profile pictures or QR codes generated for * specific users.
+* These files change depending on user actions or content and aren’t typically tracked by   versioncontrol.
+* Configured with MEDIA_URL and MEDIA_ROOT.